|Best electric||Patriot Products CSV-2515||Check Price||

-How big of a wood chipper do I need?
+Q: How big of a wood chipper do I need?

-The size of your wood chipper depends on the amount of loads you will be processing and the overall size of your property.
+The size of your wood chipper depends on the number of loads you will be processing and the overall size of your property.
 Be sure to consider the maximum size of tree branches that the chipper can handle, as you do not want to overload your machine.
-Most homeowners won’t need a professional-grade design, and will benefit from a mini wood chipper that also functions as a shredder/mulcher.
+Most homeowners won’t need a professional-grade design and will benefit from a mini wood chipper that also functions as a shredder/mulcher.

-What should I look for when buying a wood chipper?
+Q: What should I look for when buying a wood chipper?

 When shopping for this piece of outdoor power equipment, consider the size and type of wood and other debris you will be chipping.
-Look for a shredder a vertically extended, adjustable chute for safer and easier chipping.
+Look for a shredder with a vertically extended, adjustable chute for safer and easier chipping.
 Decide whether you prefer an electric or gasoline-powered wood chipper, and the noise level you can bear.
 Lightweight, portable machines with wheels will be the most practical for average homeowners.